xinkjs/xink/README.md

 Routes are created in `src/routes`.
 Each directory under this path represents a route segment.

-At the end of a route path, a javascript or typescript `route` file should export one or more functions for each HTTP method it will serve.
+At the end of a route path, a javascript or typescript `route` file should export one or more functions.
+These functions are named based on the HTTP method they serve.
 You can also define a default export, for any unhandled request methods.
 A route will not be registered unless this file exists.

-xink supports these route handler exports: 'GET', 'POST', 'PUT', 'PATCH', 'DELETE', 'HEAD', 'OPTIONS', 'default'
+xink supports these route handler exports: `GET`, `POST`, `PUT`, `PATCH`, `DELETE`, `HEAD`, `OPTIONS`, `default`

 ```ts
 /* route endpoint example, src/routes/route.ts */